sylvestb/WLZ/README.md

 # Equal-Size Spectral Clustering
 This is a modification of the spectral clustering code that builds clusters balanced in the number of points.
 This can be particularly useful for grouping schools into hubs of a given size from their geographical coordinates.
-The algorithm extends trivially to other applications such as children grouping based on n-dimensional characteristics.
 A detailed explanation of this algorithm can be found in [there](https://towardsdatascience.com/spectral-clustering-aba2640c0d5b) and further details in [this blog post](https://medium.com/p/cce65c6f9ba3/edit).

 ## Prerequisities